 Also important: Contesting a claim does not automatically mean the former employee’s unemployment benefits will be denied.
 When contesting a claim, you’ll need to provide evidence and documentation to back up your case.
 For example, to contest a claim because the employee was fired with cause, you’ll need to provide documents to show proof of misconduct, such as written warnings.

 Once a claim has been officially evaluated, both the company and the claimant will receive a “Notice of Determination.”
 The notice announces whether the state accepts or denies the claim.
-Keep in mind some states allow workers to appeal a denied claim.
+Keep in mind that some states allow workers to appeal a denied claim.

-[Read more: Everything You Need to Know When An Employee Files for Unemployment]
+[Read more: Everything You Need to Know When an Employee Files for Unemployment]

 Should employers contest unemployment benefit claims from former employees?